ratwolfzero/hopalong_python/README.md

 1. **Pixel-Based Density Estimation**:

-   Continuous trajectory points are mapped to discrete pixel coordinates.
-Density estimation and the creation of a density matrix (pixel grid) occur simultaneously through quantization and discretization, producing emergent density patterns.
+   Density estimation and the creation of a density matrix (pixel grid) occur simultaneously through quantization and discretization resulting from continuous to discrete mapping, producing emergent density patterns.

    *For resolution impact, see Density Visualization above*.

 2. **Histogram-Based Density Estimation**:

-   NumPy's np.histogram2d(..., density=True) divides continuous space into a grid of equal-sized bins, counts the points in each bin, and normalizes the counts relative to the total number of points and bin area.
+   NumPy's np.histogram2d(..., density=True) divides continuous space into a grid of equal-sized bins, counts trajectory points in each bin, and normalizes counts per bin by total points and bin area.
 This produces a density matrix representing relative point distributions for quantitative analysis.
    - Bin size impact:
      - Smaller bins (higher bin count) improve density precision but reduce density contrast by spreading density over more bins.